Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Introduction

 We have therefore been unable to apply level planarity algorithms to solve our flattening problem.
-On the other hand, our algorithm can be used to test level planarity of a plane graph (with a linear order of incoming and outgoing edges at each vertex) in linear time.
+On the other hand, our algorithm can be used to test level planarity of a plane graph (with a linear order of incoming and outgoing edges at each vertex) in linear time, faster than the practical quadratic algorithm of Harrigan and Healy~\cite{HarHea-GD-07} and matching the known linear time algorithm of J\"unger, Leipert, and Mutzel~\cite{JunLeiMut-GD-98}.
 Given an input to the level planarity problem, we assign increasing coordinates to the levels, and assign the length of an edge to be the difference in coordinates between the levels of its endpoints.
 Mountain/valley/flat angles are determined from the level assignment.
 Finally, to preclude the nesting of vertices that is allowed in flattening but not in level planarity, we add an extra edge incident to each vertex that has only incoming or only outgoing edges: if vertex $v$ on level $i$ has only outgoing edges, we add a new incoming edge from a new level just before $i$.
 The resulting plane graph has a flat-folding respecting the angles and edge-lengths if and only if the original has a level planar drawing.
 From this we also obtain the result that a leveled plane graph has a level planar drawing if and only if each cycle does.